lcasals/Jenkins-File-Processor-Plugin/README.md

 # Jenkins-Document-Data-Validator
-Document Data Validator is a Jenkins plugin that extracts metadata from PDF, Word, and text files, validates the content, and saves metadata into a JSON file.
-It detects and lists files in a directory, prints out file information, and (will eventually) report errors such as spelling mistakes and broken links to the console.
-The plugin is designed to fail the Jenkins pipeline if any errors are detected
+Document Data Validator is a Jenkins plugin that extracts metadata from PDF, Word, and text files, validates the content, and saves metadata into JSON files.
+It detects and lists files in a directory, prints out file information, and report errors such as broken links to the console.
 ## Features:
 - Extracts metadata from PDF, Word, and text files
 - Validates content for spelling errors and broken links
 - Detects and lists files in a directory
 - Saves metadata and errors in a JSON file
-- Fails the Jenkins pipeline if any errors are detected

 ## Usage:
 To use the Document Data Validator plugin in your Jenkins pipeline, add the following step to your `Jenkinsfile`: